ibm-mas/ansible-devops/ibm/mas_devops/roles/mongodb/README.md

 **Database Restore (`restore_database` action):**
 - Restores database data to an existing MongoDB instance
 - Requires MongoDB version to match the backup version
-- Uses `mongorestore` to import all databases
+- Uses `mongorestore` to import required databases

 **Install from Backup (`install` action):**
-- Deploys a new MongoDB instance
-- Restores instance resources (secrets, certificates)
+- Validates backup files
+- Creates namespace and restores resources to namespace
+- Gets MongoDbCE instance details from backup data
-- Installs MongoDB with configuration from backup
+- Installs MongoDb with configuration from backup
+- Waits for instance to be ready
 - Restores database data after instance is ready

 ### Important Considerations